silverjuke/silverjuke/docs/command-line.rst

 --ini=FILE
   set the configuration file to use to FILE

---db=FILE
+--jukebox=FILE
-  set the database file to use to FILE
+  set the jukebox file to use to FILE

 --temp=DIRECTORY
   set the temporary directory to use to DIRECTORY